debr1sj/CS2-AdminPlus/README.md

 [![CounterStrikeSharp](https://img.shields.io/badge/CounterStrikeSharp-API-blue.svg)](https://github.com/roflmuffin/CounterStrikeSharp)

 > ⚠️ **Important Notice**: If you are using other admin plugins or AdminList plugins, conflicts may occur and cause errors.
+You should not use plugins like !calladmin and !report as they will conflict with AdminPlus.
 I am continuously updating the plugin and waiting for your bug reports.

 Advanced CounterStrikeSharp admin plugin with comprehensive features: ban/kick system, easy menu system, voting system, fun commands, communication control, and reservation system.
 No database required - file-based storage, easy setup.